Phoenix (The Phoenix) Constellation

 The Latin genitive of the constellation name is "Phoenicis" (pronounced fɪˈnaɪsɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Phoenicis (the brightest star of Phoenix based on the Bayer catalog); or 23 Phoenicis (the 23th star in the constellation of Phoenix based on the Flamsteed catalog).

-Sky chart of Phoenix from your location
+Sky Chart of Phoenix Constellation

 Here we provide a simplified sky chart of the Phoenix constellation.
 Alternatively it is possible to locate Phoenix in the night sky using our Online Interactive Planetarium.

-Visibility of Phoenix from your location
+Visibility of Phoenix Constellation

-Phoenix is currently not visible from Greenwich, United Kingdom [change]
+Phoenix is currently not visible from Greenwich, United Kingdom

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations (like Phoenix actually is) these times can have little relevance.